paultanger/Fraud_Detection/pair.md

 Use the [aws sprint](https://github.com/zipfian/high_performance_python/blob/master/individual.md) as your guide if you need one.

 **The data stream is not available to you on AWS.
-Change your web app to display only the predictions of the test set.**
+Change your web app to display only the predictions of the test set.
+You can also change your app such that the results are not written to a database.**

 * Set up AWS instance
 * Set up environment on your EC2 instance